-This Privacy Shield Policy (“Policy”) applies to all personal information received by DigiPen (USA), LLC, d/b/a DigiPen Institute of Technology (“DIT”, “we”, “our”, or “us”) in the United States from the European Economic Area (EEA) (which includes the member states of the European Union (EU) plus Iceland, Liechtenstein and Norway).
+This Privacy Shield Policy (“Policy”) applies to all personal information received by DigiPen (USA), LLC, d/b/a DigiPen Institute of Technology (“DIT”, “we”, “our”, or “us”) in the United States from the European Economic Area (EEA) (which includes the member states of the European Union (EU) plus Iceland, Liechtenstein and Norway) and the United Kingdom.
 This Policy sets out our practices for collecting, using, maintaining, protecting and disclosing that personal information.

 For purposes of this Policy, the following definitions shall apply:

 “Agent” means any third party that collects or uses personal information under the instructions of, and solely for, DIT or to which DIT discloses personal information for use on DIT’s behalf

 “DigiPen Institute of Technology” means DigiPen (USA), LLC, d/b/a DigiPen Institute of Technology, DigiPen Housing LLC, and any predecessors and successors in the United States.

 “Personal information” means any information or set of information that identifies or could be used by or on behalf of DIT to identify (together with other information) a living individual.
 Personal information does not include information that is anonymized or aggregated.